 <img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Confession time.
-As much as I enjoy decorating my home and carefully choosing colors, couches, and curtains, my bedroom is a disaster.
-It’s always, always, the last room to be beautified, if at all.
-I’m not exactly sure why, but I think it’s because I know I can shut the door and the general public is none the wiser to the decorating nightmare inside.
+As much as I enjoy decorating my home and carefully choosing colors, sofas, and curtains, my bedroom is a disaster.
+It’s always, always, the last room that I beautify, if at all.
+I’m not exactly sure why, but I think it’s because I know I can shut the door, and the general public is none the wiser to the decorating nightmare inside.

 Think about it.
-After a truck load of PCS boxes is delivered, the beds and the kitchen are the first to be installed.
-The necessity of being able to eat and sleep trumps all.
-So the days go by and the house finally becomes a home, empty box by empty box.
-But because you only need a bed to sleep, not necessarily a pulled together bedroom, your energy is depleted before you ever get there to paint or add curtains.
+After a truckload of moving boxes is delivered, the beds and the kitchen are the first to be installed.
+Eating and sleeping trumps all.
+So the days go by, and the house finally becomes a home, empty box by empty box.
+But because you only need a bed to sleep, not necessarily a pulled-together bedroom, your energy is depleted before you ever paint or add curtains.
 Getting the playroom unpacked for some peace and quiet is way more important.

-Where to begin to fix your bedroom disaster?
+How do you fix your bedroom decorating disaster?

 If you're like me and need a decorating style update in the bedroom, start with color.
-It’s the easiest way to begin, and makes a huge impact on our perception of the space.
+It’s the easiest way to begin and greatly impacts the perception of the space.

 The Science of Color

 Did you know there is an entire science dedicated to color?
-Part chemistry, physics, biology, mathematics, and psychology, color scientists research its effects, and their findings later translate across many design fields such as fashion, interior design, and digital imaging.
+Part chemistry, physics, biology, mathematics, and psychology, color scientists research its effects, and their findings translate across many design fields like fashion, interior design, and digital imaging.
 As simple as the concept of color seems, it's anything but easy to describe.

-Color’s scientific roots are based in how the eye physically perceives light and the messages that energy feeds your brain, but how we interpret color is as varied and personal as each individual on the planet.
-Add cultural norms, personal experiences, and eyeball capabilities to color “facts” and the statement that the “sky is blue” becomes a little less factual to a color blind person.
+Color’s scientific roots are based on how the eye physically perceives light and the messages that energy feeds your brain, but how we interpret color is as varied and personal as each individual on the planet.
+Add cultural norms, personal experiences, and eyeball capabilities to color “facts,” and the statement that the “sky is blue” becomes a little less factual to a color-blind person.

-As you can see, pun intended, the color you pick for the bedroom is probably one of the more thoughtful choices you will make for a room, probably even more than the actual style of the room.
-Because it is such a personal choice that can illicit intense feelings (or maybe not), taking some time to pore over paint samples on the wall in various stages of daylight will be beneficial.
+As you can see, pun intended, the color you pick for the bedroom is probably one of the more thoughtful choices you will make for a room, probably even more than the actual style.
+Because it is such a personal choice that can elicit intense feelings (or maybe not), taking some time to pore over paint samples on the wall in various stages of daylight is beneficial.

 Take a look at these color options and their responses.
 I have a feeling some will appeal more than others.